-Heart disease doesn’t discriminate; it can affect men, women and children of any age or background, and those who work in strenuous environments are especially susceptible.
-Every one of your workers could be at risk for cardiac arrest.
+Heart disease doesn’t discriminate; it can affect men, women and children of any age or background, and those who work in strenuous environments are especially susceptible for instance:

 1 in 12 (2.4 million) Canadians are diagnosed with heart disease.
 It is the second leading cause of death across the country.
-It’s estimated that 35 to 45 thousand Canadians die of sudden cardiac arrest each year.
+It’s estimated that 35,000 to 45,000 Canadians die of sudden cardiac arrest each year.

 3. Anyone can use an AED

 The AED automatically analyzes the person’s heart rhythm and advises whether a shock is needed meaning that a shock can never be accidentally delivered.

-4. AED’s are more accessible than ever
+4. AEDs are more accessible than ever

 AEDs have a proven track record of helping save lives in the workplace and, with the recent increase in competition amongst suppliers, the price and accessibility of investing in one has never been better.

 5. They provide peace of mind

 AEDs have become an expected addition to a safe work environment; they’re a good investment for everyone.

 It’s more than an essential component of your workplace preparedness plan – it’s a tool all workers deserve to have access to.

 We spend one third of our lives at work.
 Why not have a first response tool readily available on scene for all your employees?
 Like insurance, it’s better to be prepared and have nothing happen than face the worst and not be ready.
 Learn more about the AEDs Levitt-Safety offers.